 By Willis Sparks

-Willis Sparks in an analyst in Eurasia Group's Global Macro practice.
+Willis Sparks is an analyst in Eurasia Group's Global Macro and United States practices.

 The Call, from Ian Bremmer, uses cutting-edge political science to predict the political future -- and how it will shape the global economy.